Stay up to date with notifications from The Independent

 Ukraine used the Army Tactical Missile System (ATACMS) in a strike on Russia’s Bryansk region, about 80 miles (130 kilometres) from the border.

 Russia’s revised nuclear doctrine now declares a conventional attack on Russia by any nation supported by a nuclear power will be considered a joint attack on his country.
-The doctrine, which lays the conditions under which Russia’s ledareship might consider a nuclear strike, also states that an attack using conventional missiles, drones or other kinds of aircraft could justify the response.
+The doctrine, which lays the conditions under which Russia’s leadership might consider a nuclear strike, also states that an attack using conventional missiles, drones or other kinds of aircraft could justify the response.

-Downing Street condemned the change as the “latest example of irresponsibility” from the “depraved Russian government.”
+Downing Street condemned the change as the “latest example of irresponsibility” from the “depraved Russian government”.

 Ukraine’s military said it had struck a Russian arms depot in an attack that caused a number of secondary explosions.
-It did not publicly specify what weapons it had used, but an affiliated Telegram channel posted a video that it said showed US-supplied ATACMS missiles being fired from an undisclosed location in Ukraine.
+It did not publicly specify what weapons it had used but an affiliated Telegram channel posted a video that it said showed US-supplied ATACMS missiles being fired from an undisclosed location in Ukraine.

 Russia’s defence ministry said its military shot down five ATACMS missiles and damaged one more.
 Fragments fell on the territory of an unspecified military facility, the ministry said.
-The falling debis sparked a fire but didn't cause any damage or casualties, it said.
+The falling debris sparked a fire but didn’t cause any damage or casualties, it said.

-Speaking at the G20 summit in Brazil, Russia’s foreign minister, Sergei Lavrov, said: “That ATACMS was used repeatedly overnight ... is of course a signal that they [the US] want escalation," he said.
-"And without the Americans, use of these high-tech missiles, as Putin has said many times, is impossible."
+Speaking at the G20 summit in Brazil, Russia’s foreign minister Sergei Lavrov said: “That ATACMS was used repeatedly overnight ... is of course a signal that they [the US] want escalation,” he said.
+“And without the Americans, use of these high-tech missiles, as Putin has said many times, is impossible.”

 Russian President Vladimir Putin